RedDragonElite/rde_parking/README.md

 - The cache is sent to the client after `ox:playerLoaded` via `rde_parking:updateOwnershipCache`.
 - If it's empty, check your `vehicles` table has the correct `owner` column matching `charId`.

+### Lock label shows wrong text / wrong icon
+- This was a bug in older versions caused by ox_target ignoring the second return value of `canInteract`.
+- **This is fixed** — there are now two separate targets: `rde_parking_lock` (shows when unlocked) and `rde_parking_unlock` (shows when locked).

+### No horn / no blinkers when locking
+- `SoundVehicleHornThisFrame` must be called every frame for the duration — calling it once does nothing.
+This is handled correctly.
+- `SetVehicleIndicatorLights` is used for actual blinkers — not `SetVehicleLights` which controls headlights.
+- If still silent, check that the vehicle entity exists and you are close enough.

 ### Lock not syncing to other players
-- Lock sync requires the vehicle to have a network ID (`NetworkGetNetworkIdFromEntity`).
+- Lock sync requires the vehicle to have a valid network ID (`NetworkGetNetworkIdFromEntity`).
-- Make sure the vehicle is networked (it should be if spawned by the server).
+- Make sure the vehicle is networked (it will be if spawned by the server on login).

 ### Database error on start
 - Make sure `oxmysql` is started before `rde_parking` in `server.cfg`.
-- The script waits for oxmysql to be in `started` state before running any queries.
+- The script waits for oxmysql to reach `started` state before running any queries.

 ---